-Bouncer to Be Charged with Murder for Allegedly Killing Man with Punch, Cops Say
+Bouncer to Be Charged With Murder for Allegedly Killing Man With Punch, Cops Say

+Kenneth Frye turned himself in around 2:20 p.m.
+Thursday, Philadelphia Police Department Cpl.
+Jasmine Reilly said.
+He is charged with third-degree murder for the deadly April 16 incident.

 The punch occurred outside Tabu Lounge & Sports Bar on the 200 block of South 12th Street shortly before 1 a.m. that morning.
-Police allege that the bouncer, identified as Kenneth Fry, brought an intoxicated 41-year-old man outside and punched him in the face.
+Police allege that Frye, brought an intoxicated 41-year-old man outside and punched him in the face.

 They have not revealed what exactly led to the punch.
 Third-degree murder is a charge issued in a killing that is not believed to be premeditated or involved in another felony crime.